materialdigital/application-ontologies/tensile_test_ontology_TTO/README.md

 realized within [PMD](https://materialdigital.de) as a first best practice example.
 Accordingly, it is supposed to give specifically documentation on the development of the tensile test ontology (TTO).
-Hence, besides its informative character, this document may allow the developers to explain, register and secure distinct decisions made during the ontology development process.
-As such, it serves as a kind of log book.
+Hence, besides its informative character, this document may allow the developers to explain, register, and secure distinct decisions made during the ontology development process.

 The material's characterization process of the tensile test on metallic materials at room temperature (henceforth simply referred to as 'tensile test') was semantically described in accordance with the standard DIN EN ISO 6892-1:2019-11.
-In particular, terms, definitions and symbols given in the standard are used in the TTO.
+In particular, terms, definitions and symbols provided in the standard are used in the TTO.
 Furthermore, a 'preferable data structure' (cf. section [Documents | Links](#Documents-|-Links)) in terms of the categorization of typical data resulting from a tensile test was developed in an ad-hoc group formed by experts of the DIN standardization committee being in charge of the corresponding DIN EN ISO 6892-1.
 This data structure depicts the MSE experts' view on how tensile test data is supposed to be categorized and, in particular, which data may be recorded and provided by test operators